juandarr/juandarr.github.io/projects/project-chime.md

 layout: project
 type: project
 image: images/vacay-square.png
-title: Smart water meter
+title: Chime
-permalink: projects/smartMeter
+permalink: projects/vacay
 date: 2015
 labels:
+  - Music
   - IoT
-  - 6LowPAN
   - Bluetooth
-  - C/C++
+  - Arduino
-summary: My team developed a prototyp of a smart water meter to control and measure water flow in pipes of different diameters.
-For this purpose we developed a custom flow sensor and circuit board based on the TI2560, powered by a lipo battery.
+summary: I designed and built a musical device to create music from motion and spatial gestures.
+The device takes inputs from different physical variables from the environment via an accelerometer, gyroscope, microphone, temperature and humidity sensor.
+This inputs are taken in consideration to generate music procedurally according to variations in the sensed values.
 ---

 <img class="ui medium right floated rounded image" src="../images/vacay-home-page.png">